 Eleven years have passed since the birth of "Hatsune Miku.As a result of secondary and tertiary creations by creators, the ways of expression have expanded beyond song and voice to include dance, animation, cosplay, figurines, etc., and have been commercialized in fashion, opera, robots, racing teams, games, Japanese drums, popular TV animation characters, and more.Professor Ito said, "We are trying to expand the area (of activity) of 'Hatsune Miku' and collaborate with diverse fields.

-Hatsune Miku" has been performing and appearing at many events in Japan and abroad.In 2018, the group toured events in seven cities on the North American continent, and continues to perform on the big stage in Japan, performing with jazz and taiko performing arts groups and in symphony concerts.There is also a Chinese version, with concerts in Beijing and three other cities in October.A performance of "Cho-Kabuki" is scheduled for August 2019 at the Minami-za Theater in Kyoto.
+Hatsune Miku" has been performing and appearing at many events in Japan and abroad.In 2018, the group toured events in seven cities on the North American continent, and continues to perform on the big stage in Japan, performing with jazz and taiko performing arts groups and in symphony concerts.There is also a Chinese version, with concerts in Beijing and three other cities in October.In August 2019, "Cho-Kabuki" is scheduled to be performed at the Minami-za Theater in Kyoto.

 Prof. Ito assumed the position of Professor at KCGI in April 2013.In recognition of his international activities and technological innovations, he was awarded the Medal with Blue Ribbon in the fall of 2013.KCGI and KCG have a reciprocal class auditing system.Not only students related to the content business at KCGI, but also students studying content-related fields such as KCG Art and Design, Digital Games, and the IT Voice Actor Course in the Information Processing Department of the Computer Science Department can learn a lot from Professor Ito's efforts.